nirds/nird.us-sinatra/README.md

 :split_dashboard:
   :username: "admin"
   :password: "dinosaurs sauce precinct fetch"
+:stripe:
+  :publishable: "pk_KRWWNieKEVApVZJvRndJSzbluAXq9"
+  :secret: "Sf5wDKFm2URuJ6oLzTJXBoj4aOQTelm0"
 ```
+Note that those nasty keys are actual stripe test keys, that will be visible on the test section of NIRD's stripe account.

 This file is ignored by git, and needs to be setup for production environments.